mmmorris1975/aws-secrets-sync/README.md

 One-Shot Mode
 -------------
-The tool support execution using a 'one-shot' mode where the key is supplied as a command line argument, and the value is supplied as a command line argument, or via stdin.
+The tool supports execution using a 'one-shot' mode where the key is supplied as a command line argument, and the value is supplied as a command line argument, or via stdin.
 This allows you to store simple data, or possibly very large values, without having to roll it into a json document first.